rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > - It'll help with prioritization around whether to make something go faster by throwing more CPUs at it or by optimizing on the same number of CPUs.
 > - It'll help avoid assumptions that rust developers might otherwise make about how universal the caliber of hardware they have is.

+### On the primary machine you compile Rust code on, how much RAM (in GB) is there?

+Type: free form (number, optional)

+> **justification**
+>
+> Similar to the question above, it is good to know what the average amount of RAM is for developer machines.
+This will likely only be
+> relevant if the number is much lower than expected.

 ### Which operating systems or runtimes do you develop Rust software for?

 Note: this is specifically about which operating system or runtime you **target** not which system you use